 Managing a cancer diagnosis, like those requiring treatment with Crizotinib, can be incredibly challenging for both patients and their families.
 To aid in navigating the complexities of cancer treatment, a variety of resources are available.
 These not only provide valuable information but also offer support and advocacy for those affected.
 Below, find a list of resources aimed to assist patients and families during this difficult time.

 Advocacy groups play a crucial role in providing support, resources, and information to help cancer patients and their families.
-These organizations often offer educational materials, support services, and advocate for patient rights.
+These organizations often offer educational materials, and support services, and advocate for patient rights.

 Support networks can provide emotional and practical support for both patients and their families.
 Connecting with others who have gone through similar experiences can be invaluable.